sajag-gupta/Interview-Practice-Partner/README.md

 ## Demo Scenarios and Testing

-The application has been extensively tested with different user personas to ensure robust handling of various interaction styles:

 ### The Confused User
-**Scenario**: User is unsure about what role to select or how to answer questions.
+**Scenario**: Unsure about role selection or how to answer.
-**System Response**:
-- Provides clear role descriptions and examples
+**Response**: Provides role descriptions, hints, simpler questions, and structured guidance.
-- Offers hints when detecting confusion patterns
-- Uses simpler follow-up questions initially
-- Gives more structured guidance in feedback

-**Example**: When a user gives vague answers or asks "what should I say?", the agent provides sample answer structures and encourages them to elaborate.
+**Example**: For vague answers, the agent offers sample structures and encourages elaboration.

 ### The Efficient User
-**Scenario**: User wants quick, focused practice and provides concise, well-structured answers.
+**Scenario**: Wants quick practice with concise, well-structured answers.
-**System Response**:
-- Recognizes efficiency pattern and maintains brisk pace
-- Asks more challenging technical questions
-- Minimizes small talk and focuses on substantive content
-- Provides detailed technical feedback
+**Response**: Maintains brisk pace, increases difficulty, minimizes small talk.

-**Example**: After detecting 3-4 concise, on-topic responses, the system adapts by moving through questions more quickly and increasing difficulty.
+**Example**: After 3-4 focused responses, moves through questions faster with harder technical content.

 ### The Chatty User
-**Scenario**: User frequently goes off-topic or provides overly lengthy responses.
+**Scenario**: Goes off-topic or provides lengthy responses.
-**System Response**:
-- Detects chatty pattern through response length and topic drift analysis
-- Politely redirects to interview questions
+**Response**: Politely redirects while maintaining professional tone.
-- Maintains professional tone while setting boundaries
-- Gently reminds about interview context

-**Example**: When detecting multiple off-topic messages, the agent responds: "That's interesting, but let's focus on the interview questions.
+**Example**: "That's interesting, but let's focus on the interview questions.
 Here's what I'd like to ask next..."

 ### The Edge Case User
-**Scenario**: User provides invalid inputs, asks questions beyond the bot's capabilities, or attempts to break the system.
-**System Response**:
-- Clearly communicates system boundaries
-- Handles unexpected inputs gracefully without crashing
-- Redirects to valid interview activities
-- Maintains professional demeanor even with unusual requests
+**Scenario**: Invalid inputs or requests beyond capabilities.
+**Response**: Communicates boundaries, handles gracefully, redirects to valid activities.

-**Example**: When asked to "schedule a real interview with a company," the system clarifies its role as a practice tool and suggests focusing on the mock interview.
+**Example**: Clarifies its role as a practice tool when asked to schedule real company interviews.

 ## Technology Stack